Address

 These different address mechanisms provide different levels of privacy and security:

-AddressId::AccountId: the receiver is uniquely identifiable, but they are the only ones who can consume the note.AddressId::PoW: the receiver is not revealed publicly, but potentially many entities can consume the note.
+AddressId::AccountId: the receiver is uniquely identifiable, but they are the only one who can consume the note.AddressId::PoW: the receiver is not revealed publicly, but potentially many entities can consume the note.
 The receiver has an advantage by specifying the salt.AddressId::PublicKey: the receiverAccountIdis not revealed publicly, only their public key.
 A freshAddressId::PublicKeycan be used for receiving each note, resulting in increased privacy.

 The "Pay-to-PoW" and "Pay-to-Public-Key" notes and the corresponding address types are for illustration purposes only.
 They are not part of the Miden library.